Amajerus/sphinx-template/source/chapter4/index.rst

     ``"Select s.security_symbol, s.Date, s.High, n.Country, n.Volume From dbo.stockprices as s," +``
     ``" dbo.nasdaq as n Where s.security_symbol = n.symbol ";``

-    This is perfectly fine as the more complex the SQL statements get the longer the ``sql`` statement will be.
+    This is perfectly fine as the more complex the SQL statements get, the longer the ``sql`` statement will need to be.